-Building a team to treat any illness with a ketogenic diet is often a difficult, multi-step process.
+Building a team to treat any illness with medical ketogenic therapies is often a difficult, multi-step process.
 Ketogenic dietary intervention is in its early stages in healthcare.
 Yet research has demonstrated its potential effectiveness for many disorders.
 These range from epilepsy to polycystic ovarian syndrome, from diabetes to hypertension, from Alzheimer’s to schizophrenia.
-The range of disorders that may respond to the multiple mechanisms of action of this medication grade intervention is vast.
+In fact, evidence shows over 40 conditions with a metabolic component respond positively to reduced-carbohydrate nutrition.
 Yet, many clinicians are unfamiliar with its multiple indications.
 They are also unsure of how to implement this therapy.
 This situation is slowly changing, but maybe not fast enough for you.
 Here is your guide to advocating for yourself in the meantime.

 Keto for the treatment of illness vs. Instagram Keto

-Using a ketogenic diet for the treatment of health issues is a serious undertaking.
-It is very different from using it to lose a few pounds.
+Using a medical ketogenic therapy for the treatment of health issues is a serious undertaking.
+It is very different from reducing carbohydrates to lose a few pounds.
 The pitfalls are many, and they can be dangerous.
 Enlisting the help of your keto-knowledgable health care team helps ensure success while minimizing the risks.
-And, for now at least, your healthcare team may become keto-knowlegable because of your self advocacy and willingness to educate your caregivers.
+And, your self advocacy and willingness may help educate your caregivers.